 Partial or complete loss of the Mokelumne Aqueduct system would result in water shortages in the East Bay service area.
 EBMUD maintains a six-month water supply in the East Bay terminal reservoirs and has emergency interties with neighbor water agencies.
-However, failure of the aqueducts at a river crossing, a system failure from flooding, or failure from a seismic event could require more than six months to repair.
+However, a large earthquake or flood event in the Delta could result in a failure of the aqueducts requiring more than six months to repair.
 These failures could result in inadequate water supply for EBMUD service area.
-EBMUD has prepared designs in advance for addressing the river crossings, which are considered the most likely failure scenario.